kiti15237/microbiome2/README.md

 #### 1. Take the seqs.txt file from dada2 output, and run command pick_otus.py -i 'path to seqs.txt' -o 'path to qiime output' -m uclust.
 In this case, it was pick_otus.py -i $SCRATCH/microbiome/dada2/dada2_output_oct/seqs.fna -o $SCRATCH/microbiome/qiime/picked_otus_oct_open_2/ -m uclust
 *If you do this, substitute path to qiime folder every time you see path to dada2

+##Plot PCoA:
+To view your results in a pretty easy format, run qiime command beta_diversity_through_plots.py.
+####1.
+If using complete dada2 protocol, it will be `beta_diversity_through_plots.py -i dada2/otu_table.biom -m mapping.txt -t dada2/tree.tre -o plots_raw -f`
+####2.
+To view your results, navigate to plots_raw/weighted_unifrac_emperor_pcoa_plot and open index.html.
+Most likely, the data will look spread out, and in general need of normalization

 ##Normalize:
 Here you have options.
 Rarefaction, DeSeq, of CSS.
 We chose CSS as per : http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003531 - Susan Holmes
 ####1.
 IF you are using dada2 solely, you will need to convert otu_table.txt to biom format.
 You can do this using the script scripts/write_otu_biom.R.
 Simply open R script, change path variable to dada2 folder, and params variables to basename of the file.
 If you followed above steps, path = dada2/ params = otu_table.
 ####2.
 Call the qiime command `normalize_table.py -i dada2/otu_table.biom -o dada2/otu_table_normCSS.biom`
 ####3.
 For convenience, call `biom convert -i otu_table_normCSS.biom -o otu_table_normCSS.txt --to-tsv`

+## Replot normalizes PCoA:
+run qiime command beta_diversity_through_plots.py.
+####1.`beta_diversity_through_plots.py -i dada2/otu_table_normCSS.biom -m mapping.txt -t dada2/tree.tre -o plots_raw -f`
+####2.
+To view your results, navigate to plots_raw/weighted_unifrac_emperor_pcoa_plot and open index.html.
+Most likely, the data will look spread out, and in general need of normalization
+Most likely you will see some outliers.
+These are mostly samples that did not have a lot of mergable reads in the dada2 process, and therefore look very funky on the PCoA plot.

+##Remove the outliers
+####1.
+Find out what sample ids correspond to the outliers on PCoA plot.
+Simplest way is to click on samples in the Key tab of emperor plot until the little white arrow that appears points to one of the outliers
+####2. create a 'samples_that_suck.txt' document, with one sample id per line
+####3. run qiime's `filter_samples_from_otu_table.py -i otu_table.biom -o filtered_otu_table.biom --negate_sample_id_fp --sample_id_fp samplesThatSuck.txt`
+####4.
+Re-normalize, and re-plot using the above 2 steps.
+Check out your new, filtered, normalized plots.
+Look good, right? :)

+`

 #####open_oct